foc-me/local-indexed/readme.md

     console.log(list[4]) // { id: 5, name: "name5", type: "type5" }
     ```

-    the `option.sort` parameter determines which index to use to create the cursor
+    The `option.sort` parameter determines which index to use to create the cursor.

     `LDBCollection.find` will use object store to create the cursor
-    if the index specified by `option.sort` does not exist or there is no such parameter
+    if the index specified by `option.sort` does not exist or there is no such parameter.

-    **note that the values matched by cursors created using index and object store may be different**
+    **Note that the values matched by cursors created using index and object store may be different.**

     ```javascript
     import localIndexed from "@focme/local-indexed"